markjnkim/es_mod/01-html/content/step-3-hero.md

-# Part 3 - Building a Hero
+# Part 3 - I need a Hero

 ## Our Hero's Purpose

 Now that we have the `header` and `footer` for our page, let's get started with the body or content of our website.
 HTML elements in large part, can be considered as a series of rectangular boxes as was described in Lesson 1.
 These boxes can be stacked on top of each other like blocks and also can be nested within each other similar to Russian nesting dolls.
 If we take a good look at our mock-up, we can see that each part of our landing page seems to be separated by different colored blocks.
 This serves as a stylistic way to communicate to the reader that each part conveys a different purpose or information type.
 In the first lesson, we created the basic layout of each `section` element.
 We will be building upon this framework, `section` by `section` until our mock-up is complete.

 The first block is considered the most important `section` because this will be seen by every visitor to our landing page.
 In this section we have what is called a "Hero" image.
-This is in web terms a large banner image placed prominently on the page.
+This is in web terms, a large banner image placed prominently on the page.
 The placement is considered "above the fold," hence has a particular task; pique the curiosity of the visitors to keep reading, scrolling, clicking, and engaging with the website.

 > **Urkel Says**: Newspapers need to be folded due to their large paper format and thus termed the phrase "above the fold" for the upper half of the front page that often contains the most important news story, headline, and/or picture.
 Many newspaper terms have been adopted into the language of the web, including semantic HTML elements like the terms for a section, aside, header, footer, and article.

 Think of the hero section as the banner, headline, or billboard of our site.
 But before we can add our pizzazz, let's first add some HTML markup that will provide our structure and content.

-## Hero Construction
+## Build a Hero

 Let's build upon the `section` we created in Lesson 1.
 This `section` element will be the parent element that contains the children elements like the heading and sign-up form.

-> **Rewind**: HTML5 Semantic Elements help distinguish each part of the document and its function in relation to the document overall.
+> **Rewind**: HTML5 semantic elements help distinguish each part of the document and its function in relation to the document overall.
 For a closer look check out [this link](https://www.w3schools.com/html/html5_semantic_elements.asp).

 ### Step: 1 - Sign-up Form Container